gitter-badger/home-3/Mistakes.md

 https://groups.yahoo.com/neo/groups/actualfreedom/conversations/messages/18730

+## Abstract Actualism

+Failing to pinpoint the exact causes of emotional reactions, and philosophizing in general about why it is silly to feel bad.

 Srinath:
 > Sure its not always easy but realizing that feeling good is just a mild happiness, a mild contentment as opposed to some tremendous happiness (that would be feeling great) – just  makes things a 100 times easier.
 Like Adam said one morning ‘You need to have really low standards for feeling good’.
 A bit of contentment and you go ‘I’ll take that!
 I like it’.
 Taking the actualist ethic out of it and just being honest about all your feelings also makes it way easier.